forgejo-dev/infrastructure-as-code/README.md

     - Replace the dummy values with the real ones
 - Copy `vars/smtp.yml.example` to `vars/smtp.yml`
     - Replace the dummy values with the real ones
-- Copy `vars/woodpecker.yml.example` to `vars/woodpecker_staging.yml` and `vars/woodpecker_production.yml`
-    - Replace the dummy values with the real ones (values are only available after the manual creation of an OAuth2 app)
 - Copy `vars/minio.yml.example` to `vars/minio.yml`
     - Replace the dummy values with the real ones
 - Copy `vars/backup.yml.example` to `vars/backup.yml`